dirt-simple/tf/aws/cloudfront/lambda-edge/single-page-app/README.md

 ## Argument Reference
 The following arguments are supported:

 * `name` - (Optional) All resources created will use this name.
-The default for this attribute is cloudformation-invalidation.
+The default for this attribute is edge-spa.

 * `aws_region` - (Optional) The AWS region that all resources will be created in.
 The default for this attribute is us-east-1.